ccook14/blog-site/README.md

 # blog-site

-Hello All,

-This is my first basic website i designed, with some design work completed in photoshop.
+This is my first basic website i devolped, with some design work completed in photoshop.

-Colin